10 Lesser Known Freedom Fighters Of India Who Died For The Nation

 One of the youngest martyrs.
 Shot at the age of 17.

 Barua was from Assam and preached strong national sentiments.
-During the Quit India Movement, she was leading a procession of unarmed villagers to host Indian Flag at the local police station.
+During the Quit India Movement, she was leading a procession of unarmed villagers to host the Indian Flag at the local police station.
 Despite several warnings from the police she proceeded and ended up getting shot.
 She was only 17 when she succumbed to martyrdom.

 9. Kittur Chennamma